 The expert who is called upon to give his professional opinion, as part of a hidden defect expertise, must take into account several factors to establish his diagnosis, including the age of the building and the useful life of the building components.
 The specialist will therefore have to make the nuance between hidden defect and normal wear of the components.

 Role of the engineer of Onesta Bâtiment Conseil

 The expert engineer observes and analyzes the deficiencies identified by the buyer and determines the extent of these on the operation of the building, the safety of the occupants and the enjoyment of the premises.

 In addition, the engineer studies the documents provided by the client to verify whether these deficiencies have been declared or not in the declaration of the owner-seller.

-Also, he must check if these deficiencies were mentioned in the pre-purchase report to make sure that the defects were not apparent.
+Also, he must check whether these deficiencies were mentioned in the pre-purchase report to make sure the vices were not apparent.